Health Care, Tech Jobs Top List Of Highest-Paying Work In U.S.

-MILL VALLEY, Calif.
-(CBS Local) – Americans eager for a high-paying job might want to focus on two industries: health care and technology.
+(CBS) — Americans eager for a high-paying job might want to focus on two industries: healthcare and technology.

 That’s because 18 out of the 25 highest-paying jobs are within those two sectors, according to a new analysis of salary data from employment site Glassdoor.
 The study analyzed data for job titles with at least 100 salary reports each.